Lytsu/lowlight/about.md

 ## Technical Details

 Powered by [docsify](https://docsify.js.org/), a magical documentation site generator.
+The theme [docsify-themeable](https://jhildenbiddle.github.io/docsify-themeable/#/) by [@jhildenbiddle](https://github.com/jhildenbiddle/docsify-themeable) is used for this site.

 This project is maintained by [Lytsu](https://github.com/Lytsu), you can view the project on [Lytsu/sailouddown](https://github.com/Lytsu/sailouddown).

-This site hosted on Github Pages.
+This site hosted on [Github Pages](https://pages.github.com/) and [Cloudflare Pages](https://pages.cloudflare.com/).

 [Rsplwe](https://github.com/Rsplwe) made a huge contribution to this project.